pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 - User Story 5.3: As a website user I can click the Buy Tickets link for an event and it will open up the event in ticketmaster in a new tab
 - User Story 5.4: As a website user I can click on an event and view the event venue name and google map information
 ### Test case steps
-1.
-2.
-3.
-4.
-5.
+1. Navigate to the events page(about.html)
+2. Click on the Buy Tickets link for an event
+3. Click on an event, and then click on the same link again
+4. Click on a particular page number
+5. Click on the next link
-Click on the events page
+6. Click on the previous link
-10 events will be displayed over 5 pages
-On each page the following information will be displayed per event: Date, Time, Title, Tickets Clicking on buy tickets will open the event in ticketmaster Clicking on the event will display the venue details and a google map Clicking on next will bring you to the next page Clicking on previous will bring you to the next page

 ### Expected Result
-1.
-2.
-3.
-4.
-5.
+1. The events.html page is loaded, and an Events table with a number of columns(Date, Time, Title, Tickets) is displayed.
+Two events will be displayed on each page
+2. A new tab will open and display the event in ticketmaster
+3. The events venue details and a google map of the venue will be displayed.
+Reclicking the vent will hide this information
+4. The page will update page selected and refresh with new events
+5. The page number will increase and the page will refresh with new events, if you are on the last page the Next link will not be displayed
+5. The page number will decrease and the page will refresh with new events, if you are on the first page the Previous link will not be displayed
 ### Test Results
 Step Number | Desktop | Tablet | Mobile |
 ------------ | ------------ | ------------- | ------------- |